just-an-atom/minecraft-server-dashboard/README.md

-# server-sashboard
+# minecraft-server-dashboard
-Minecraft Server Dashboard made in Java
+Minecraft Server Dashboard made in Java using the JavaFX Library